Online learning, sustainability: UAE startups born during Covid-19 making strong impact

 Be it education, recycling or other industries, these businesses have grown successfully and are continuing to their make presence felt in the market.

-Elmadrasaha.com, which provides online tutoring and other educational programmes, and Al Tabeeah, which manufactures biodegradable products, are some of the companies that were born during the pandemic.
+Elmadrasaha.com, which provides online tutoring and other educational programmes, and Al Tabeeah, which manufactures biodegradable products, are two of the companies that were born during the pandemic.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.